fac25/week4-karwan-manoela-sumithra-suraj/README.md

 1. Clone this repo and `cd` into the directory
 2. Run `npm install` to install all the dependencies
 3. Run `npm run dev` to start the server.
-4. run `npm run devWindow` to start the server in Windows.
+4. Run `npm run devWindow` to start the server in Windows.

 This uses the `nodemon` library to auto-restart the server when you save changes.